Gravitational waves from parabolic encounters: A study of linear and nonlinear memory: Linear GW memory from parabolic orbits

+Now if we approach the $\nu \rightarrow 0$ limit, this term diverges.
+Therefore, there is a clear discontinuity when you try to approach the parabolic limit ($e \rightarrow 1$) and ZFL ($\nu \rightarrow 0$) simultaneously from the hyperbolic side.
+This strongly calls for the new parameterization in Eq. \eqref{eq:parameterization} to study the special case of parabolic encounters.

-However, when we expand the Airy functions and their derivatives\footnotemark[\value{footnote}] around $\nu \to 0$, no $\frac{1}{\nu}$ poles are present in the expressions of the stress energy tensors $T_{xy}$, $T_{yy}$ and $T_{xx}$.
+With this detour, let us now come back to the parabolic encounter and deal with equations \eqref{eq:Txyfinal}-\eqref{eq:Txxfinal}.
+Turns out, when we expand the Airy functions and their derivatives (see Appendix \ref{sec:Airy}) around $\nu \to 0$, no $\frac{1}{\nu}$ poles are present in the expressions of the stress energy tensors $T_{xy}$, $T_{yy}$ and $T_{xx}$.
 Although the leading order expansion of Eq. \eqref{eq:Txxfinal} at the ZFL gives,

-This very intriguing pole $\frac{1}{\nu^{1/3}}$ in the second term of the component $T_{xx}$ is nothing but a remnant of the Airy function asymptotics\footnote{A similar scaling can be identified in \cite{Berry:2010gt} as well by carefully looking at the Airy-Bessel relations.}.
-This term does not contribute to linear memory from binaries in parabolic orbits because it does not produce a Heaviside function in the time domain.
-There is a spike seen around $t = 0$ and then the growth and decay on either side goes as $t^{-2/3}$, as shown in Fig. \eqref{fig:{ParabolicFT}}, until there is no permanent distortion (when $t \rightarrow \pm \infty$) as opposed to what is seen with a Heaviside function.
+This very intriguing pole $\frac{1}{\nu^{1/3}}$ in the second term of the component $T_{xx}$ is nothing but a remnant of the Airy function asymptotics\footnote{A similar scaling can be identified in \cite{Berry:2010gt} as well by carefully looking at the Airy-Bessel relations.} This term does not contribute to linear memory from binaries in parabolic orbits because it does not produce a Heaviside function in the time domain.
+There is a spike seen around $t = 0$ and then the growth and decay on either side goes as $t^{-2/3}$, as shown in Fig. \eqref{fig:ParabolicFT}, until there is no permanent distortion (when $t \rightarrow \pm \infty$) as opposed to what is seen with a Heaviside function.
 Note that this kind of fractional pole is absent from the universal structure of soft graviton theorem, and can only be seen as a classical stationary phase contribution.
-Presence of this pole, a particular signature for this case, reaffirms our earlier discussion on the uniqueness of ZFL for parabolic binaries.
-See Appendix \ref{sec:appB} for a detailed discussion of this pole as from a systematic limit of the hyperbolic case.
+The presence of this pole, a particular signature for this case, reaffirms our earlier discussion on the uniqueness of ZFL for parabolic binaries.
+See Appendix \ref{sec:appB} for a detailed discussion of this pole from a systematic limit of the hyperbolic case.

 In conclusion, there is no linear memory resulting from binaries in a parabolic encounter, confirming the already expected result.
-However, radiation is emitted over a finite time near the periapsis, and afterwards the system eventually returns to the pre-encounter state asymptotically, i.e. no permanent displacement.
+However, radiation is emitted over a finite time near the periapsis, and afterwards the system eventually returns to the pre-encounter state asymptotically, i.e., no permanent displacement.